-Scouts and adults that participate in any scouting event, including campouts and day events, must turn in up-to-date Boy Scout medical forms to the troop.
+Scouts and adults that participate in any scouting event that is not a troop meeting, including campouts and day events, must turn in an up-to-date Boy Scout medical form to the troop.
 A copy of the form can be found here: BSA Annual Health and Medical Record Form

-For day events and weekend campouts, parts A and B (3 pages total) must be filled out completely.
+For day events and weekend campouts, Part A (1 page) and Part B (2 pages) must be filled out completely.
 You do not need to include Part C, the only one requiring a doctor’s signature.
 Please include a copy of your health insurance card.
 Scouts will not be allowed to attend a campout without a current medical form.

 For campouts longer than 72 hours, parts A, B, and C (4 pages total) are required.
-This includes summer or winter camp.
+This includes summer camps, winter camps, and high adventure camps like Philmont and SeaBase.
 Please include a copy of your health insurance card.
 No scout will be allowed to remain in camp without a health history that includes a parental signature giving permission to treat in an emergency.

 Part C must be completed, signed, and dated by a certified and licensed physician (MD, DO), a nurse practitioner, or a physician’s assistant.
-In-store clinics at some pharmacies (Walgreen’s, CVS) have practitioners who can conduct this brief exam and sign the form.
+In-store clinics at some pharmacies (e.g., Walgreens or CVS) have practitioners who can conduct this brief exam and sign the form.

 Carefully follow the instructions below when filling out the forms.